How Do You Choose a Good Research Topic?

 You have a sense of who you want your work to address.
 But you’re having trouble coming up with exactly what you want to discuss.

-There isn’t a magic formula for invention.
-But a good approach begins with imagination and the hermeneutic priority of questions.
+There isn’t a magic formula for invention, or finding a good research topic.
+But it’s helpful to frame that search in terms of the importance of imagination and the hermeneutic priority of questions.

 H.-G. Gadamer reflects,